MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-user-support.md

 There are several support options available for [global and Power BI administrators](/power-bi/support/service-support-options#get-started-with-support-for-admins).

 For customers who have a [Microsoft Unified Support](https://www.microsoft.com/en-us/msservices/unified-support-solutions) contract, consider granting help desk and COE members access to the [Microsoft Services Hub](https://serviceshub.microsoft.com/home).
-One advantage of the Microsoft Services Hub is that your help desk and COE members can be setup to [submit and view support requests](/services-hub/getting-started/roles-permissions#support-contact-permissions).
+One advantage of the Microsoft Services Hub is that your help desk and COE members can be set up to [submit and view support requests](/services-hub/getting-started/roles-permissions#support-contact-permissions).

 ## Worldwide community support